SonkeWohler/.vim/README.md

     push around for that (if it doesn't require me to republish other people's theme that is, you know licenses and all)
 * Autostart i.e. anything I want to start automatically at system start.
+* connect Signal Desktop with your phone (starts on desktop 6)
+* connect Whats-Desk with your phone (starts on desktop 6)

 Now it is time for work setups, like [docker desktop](https://docs.docker.com/desktop/install/archlinux/) and cloning work